 But none are what I would consider serious China competitors.
 Starbucks is strangely unbloodied in China.

 Plus, Starbucks has also been pretty open about its growth and profits in China.
 They are opening 500 stores per year (about 3,300 now).
 And these are apparently some of their most profitable stores.
 This sort of commentary is loved by Wall Street analysts but it breaks the number one rule of China business.
 If you are doing really well, keep it quiet.

 So I’ve been asking why they don’t seem to be fighting anyone.
 I never got a great answer.
 And my advice (which Starbucks doesn’t care about) has been: Open as many stores as possible right now.
 Don’t worry about profitability.
 Run as fast as you can.
 Because competitors will be coming.

 Luckin Coffee was founded in Nov 2017 by Jenny Qian Zhiya, former COO of UCAR.
 From quotes I have read, the goals of the company appear to be to beat Starbucks and to grow with increased coffee consumption in China.
 They are also mentioned as a “new retail’ version of retail coffee.
-New retail, coined by Alibaba, is pretty hot topic in China right now.
-So there are sort of three ideas about them floating around right now: beat Starbucks, grow with consumption, and “new retail” applied to coffee.
+New retail, coined by Alibaba, is pretty hot topic in China right now (note: Starbucks new partnership with Alibaba is also described this way).
+So there are sort of three big ideas about them floating around right now: beat Starbucks, grow with consumption, and “new retail” applied to coffee.